On This Page

 - Better option for those sensitive to tobacco smoke

-- Available in a convenient two-pack
+- Available in a pack of two or six

 Cons